-The term "hemp oil" is the most widely misunderstood and misused industry term.
-The general nature of the term has led to both innocent misuses and customer manipulation.
-Many would-be CBD users have ended up with products containing no CBD at all thanks to it's abuse.
+The term "hemp oil" is widely used across the industry, yet the general nature of the term has led to both innocent misuses and outright customer manipulation.
+Many would-be CBD users have ended up with products containing no CBD all thanks to this term.

 In this article, we define hemp oil, discuss the important differences between hemp seed oil and CBD oil, and cover specifically how and where the term is abused.
-Our goal is to empower you, the consumer, so you don't fall victim to this common trap!
+The goal here is to empower you, the consumer, to clearly understand these terms.
 This will ensure that you purchase the products you're looking for and see the results you're expecting.

-What is Hemp Oil & What Does This Term Mean?
+What is Hemp Oil & What Does This General Term Mean?

 What is CBD Oil?

 CBD oil is a phytocannabinoid and terpene-rich oil that is extracted from the flowering tops of the hemp plant most often using either ethanol or CO2 extraction methods.
-This oil extracted from the flowering tops of the plant as they contain the highest concentrations of cannabinoids and terpenes.
+The flowering tops of the plant are used as they contain the highest concentrations of cannabinoids and terpenes.
 The seeds and stems of the plant don't contain any significant level of these compounds.

 After extraction, this oil will contain a whole plant chemical profile.
 This amber-colored oil is best described as full-spectrum because it contains a full cannabinoid and terpene profile that mirrors the hemp plant source.
 These extracts may be further processed to create broad-spectrum extracts or isolated CBD crystals.